s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

-# Performance Evaluation of WIFI-Infrastructure in Classroom-Situations
+# Performance Evaluation of WiFi-Infrastructure in Classroom-Situations

 ## Table of Contents